 To enroll with SDTR:

 Thank you so much for your interest in SDTR!
-To enroll, please fill out an application.
-Thank you!
+To find out more please fill out the interest form.

-- Step Four: Participant will be assigned a schedule.
+- Step Three: Participant will be assigned a schedule.

 In order to ensure the safety of our horses, riders, and volunteers; riding lessons will be cancelled due to the following weather-related situations: